Coming to Hoi An Full Moon Festival and immersing yourself in a unique and lively space will surely give you unforgettable experiences.

 Hoi An Full Moon Lantern Festival takes place from 6 pm to 10 pm on the 14th day of the lunar calendar every month.
 Traditional cultural activities of the festival happen mainly in the centre of Hoi An, where the romantic Hoai River divides the Ancient Town into two opposite banks.

-Hoi An Lantern Festival dates according to the calendar in 2023-2024:
+Hoi An Lantern Festival dates according to the calendar in 2024-2025:

 2. Hoi An Mid-Autumn Festival - The annual special Full Moon Festival

-How Hoi An Mid-Autumn Festival takes place?
+How does Hoi An Mid-Autumn Festival take place?

 Hoi An Mid-Autumn Festival is a special occasion that takes place in the Full Moon Festival in the eighth lunar month every year.